jbfavre/trafficserver/doc/admin-guide/plugins/header_rewrite.en.rst

 The data that can be checked is ::

    %{INBOUND:LOCAL-ADDR}      The local (ATS) address for the connection.
 Equivalent to %{IP:INBOUND}.
    %{INBOUND:LOCAL-PORT}      The local (ATS) port for the connection.
+Equivalent to %{INCOMING-PORT}.
    %{INBOUND:REMOTE-ADDR}     The client address for the connection.
-Equivalent to %{IP:CLIENT}.
+Equivalent to %{IP::CLIENT}.
    %{INBOUND:REMOTE-PORT}     The client port for the connection.
    %{INBOUND:TLS}             The TLS protocol if the connection is over TLS, otherwise the empty string.
    %{INBOUND:H2}              The string "h2" if the connection is HTTP/2, otherwise the empty string.
-   %{INBOUND:IPV4}            The string "ipv4" if the connection is IPv4, otherwise the empty string.
+   %{INBOUND:IPV4}            The string "ipv4" if the connection is IPv4, otherwise the emtpy string.
    %{INBOUND:IPV6}            The string "ipv6" if the connection is IPv6, otherwise the empty string.
    %{INBOUND:IP-FAMILY}       The IP family, either "ipv4" or "ipv6".
    %{INBOUND:STACK}           The full protocol stack separated by ','.